nevmn/VMProtectSDK-Golang/README.md

 Tip:

-1.\x00 or \000 must be added after string ,like VMProtect.BeginUltra("Marker\x00")
+1.\x00 or \000 must be added after string ,like VMProtect.BeginUltra("Marker\x00").

-2.Don't use the -gcflags "-N -l" command to compile , Otherwise VMP cannot recognize the Marker
+2.Don't use the -gcflags "-N -l" command to compile , Otherwise VMP cannot recognize the Marker.

 3.Must use -ldflags "-s -w" to strip the Symbol，Otherwise VMP cannot recognize the file.